The Perils of Poker Autopilot

 A famous speaker, Baba Ram Dass once said that boredom is merely lack of attention.
 There’s always something interesting to think about if you know how to look at the world.
 This is absolutely true of poker too.
 Don’t let yourself off the hook, and find a way to stay engaged.

-We hope you’ve enjoyed reading about how to understand and get beyond autopilot here at PokerDeals, and we’d love to hear your thoughts on this tough cookie.
+We hope you’ve enjoyed reading about how to understand and get beyond autopilot here at PokerDeals, and we’d love to chat with you about it in our PokerDeals Discord, come and join for all the best in strategy, news and poker deals!

 Good luck on the grind!